Michelle4929/Michelle4929.github.io/essays/questions.md

 #### Example of a Smart Question

-Here is a an example of a "<a href="https://stackoverflow.com/questions/927358/how-do-i-undo-the-most-recent-local-commits-in-git"><i class="large github icon "></i>Smart Question</a>" on Stack Overflow.
+Here is a an example of a <a href="https://stackoverflow.com/questions/927358/how-do-i-undo-the-most-recent-local-commits-in-git"><i class="large github icon "></i>Smart Question</a> on Stack Overflow.